Ismail-deb/sturdy-giggle/SCREENSHOT_GUIDE.md

 ## Overview

-The `USER_MANUAL_QUICK.md` now includes **22 image placeholders** with detailed descriptions of each UI screen.
+The `USER_MANUAL_QUICK.md` includes **24 image placeholders** with detailed descriptions of each UI screen.
+The dashboard displays **10 sensor cards** in a responsive grid layout.
 This guide shows where to place each screenshot.

 ---